 General Flynn is accused of lying to the FBI, and the FBI didn't think he was lying to them.

-Because it's a crime if you lie to the FBI.
+That's what all my law enforcement people friends say, because it's a crime if you lie to the FBI.

-Let's say you said something in the Senate judiciary investigation, and it doesn't exactly match up, you could be charged with the crime of lying to the FBI.
+Let's say you said something in the Senate judiciary investigation and it doesn't exactly match up.

 It's ridiculous.

-It's not just, you know, a similar penalty, it's exactly the same statutory violation.
+It's exactly the same statutory violation.

 So that's just nuts.